 - VitiligoSupport.com -- www.vitiligosupport.org

 The course of vitiligo varies and is unpredictable.
 Some areas may regain normal pigment (coloring), but other new areas of pigment loss may appear.
 Skin that is repigmented may be slightly lighter or darker than the surrounding skin.
 Pigment loss may get worse over time.

 When to Contact a Medical Professional

 Call for an appointment with your health care provider if areas of your skin lose their coloring for no reason (for example, there was no injury to the skin).

 Habif TP.
 Light-related diseases and disorders of pigmentation.
 In: Habif TP, ed.
 Clinical Dermatology.
 5th ed.
 Philadelphia, Pa: Mosby Elsevier;2009:chap 19.

-Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
+Reviewed By: Kevin Berman, MD, PhD, Atlanta Center for Dermatologic Disease, Atlanta, GA.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc.